- Although HBO GO is a great streaming service, many users reported some difficulties accessing its content.

 It’s problematic for those who use VPNs for HBO GO to watch streaming movies and TV shows from any location.

-When you experience HBO GO issues when using a VPN, you could try and restart your computer or your VPN and see if it helps, otherwise try the solutions listed below based on the particular issue – VPN won’t connect, or keeps disconnecting, or crashes.
+When you experience HBO GO issues on VPN, restart your computer or your VPN service.
+However, if this doesn’t work, try the solutions we listed below.

 1. VPN won’t connect